PowerDNS/pdns-remotebackend-python/README.md

 ---
 The Handler class will call your class with do\_\<api function\>. initialize becomes do\_initialize.
 The function is passed a hash with all the keys provided.
 Please see http://doc.powerdns.com/html/remotebackend.html for details on the API.

+All log messages will appear in the PowerDNS log.
+For the messages to appear, the PowerDNS log level needs to be set to 6 or above.

 Connector constructor is
 ```